metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

-- `confirm` (Attributes) SlackConfirmationField protect users from destructive actions orparticularly distinguished decisions by asking them to confirm their buttonclick one more time.See https://api.slack.com/docs/interactive-message-field-guide#confirmation_fieldsfor more information. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--username--confirm))
+- `confirm` (Attributes) SlackConfirmationField protect users from destructive actions orparticularly distinguished decisions by asking them to confirm their buttonclick one more time.See https://api.slack.com/docs/interactive-message-field-guide#confirmation_fieldsfor more information. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--actions--confirm))
 - `name` (String)
 - `style` (String)
 - `url` (String)
 - `value` (String)

-<a id="nestedatt--spec--receivers--slack_configs--username--confirm"></a>
+<a id="nestedatt--spec--receivers--slack_configs--actions--confirm"></a>
-### Nested Schema for `spec.receivers.slack_configs.username.confirm`
+### Nested Schema for `spec.receivers.slack_configs.actions.confirm`

 Required: